ervardaan/customer-support-AI-HEADSTARTER/developmentJourney.md

     - after we get this response, we use `then()` on this response result( this is async function) with one parameter `res`
         - return `reader.read()` function and apply `then()` on it
             - inside then(), we create a new function `processText` and give it parameters `{done,value}`
-                - inside this function, we call setMessages with one `message` as parameter
+                - inside this function, we call setMessages with `messages` array as parameter
-                    - get last message and list of all other messages
+                    - get last message and list of all other messages from messages array
+                    - return the followsing from this setMessages() function in form of an array
+                        - otherMessages array
+                        - one element consisting of `lastMessage` and content:lastMessage.content+text